Shreya-Mendi/DISNEYYYY/README.md

 - Test MAE: **$100.7M**
 - Test MAPE: **5.56**

-These results come from `artifacts/metrics.json`.
+The same figures are captured inside `submission.ipynb` and persisted to `artifacts/metrics.json`.
 More expressive features (e.g., franchise tags, character info, macro revenue context) or richer models should improve accuracy, but this satisfies the one-hour delivery constraint with a fully reproducible script.